-MON863 and control mean values are for 16 replicates collected from 4 sites
+MON863 and control mean values are for 16 replicates collected from 4 sites S.E. = standard error of the mean

 Comm. = commercial; the range of sample values for commercial hybrids grown at the same field sites T.I. = tolerance interval, specified to contain 95% of the commercial line population Historical range for control lines refers to data collected Monsanto field trials conducted between 1993 and 1995.